REVENUE ADMINISTRATOR VI

 *Resumes will not be accepted in lieu of a completed application.

 Only applicants who meet the minimum and selective qualifications for this recruitment will be considered for this opportunity.
-The examination will consist of a rating of your education, training and experience.
+Approval of your application will be based on a review of your education, training and experience.
 It is essential that you submit complete and accurate information on your application in order to determine if you meet the qualifications as specified above.
 Due to the nature of this list, all qualified applicants are placed on an unranked list of candidates and will remain active on this list for at least one year.

 We thank our Veterans for their service to our country and encourage them to apply.
 If you are seeking veteran's preference, please submit a copy of your DD-214.